univention/univention-portal/README.dev.md

   components are being migrated into a container based packaging.
 - [Docker Compose in `docker/`](./docker) -- Docker compose is in use as a convenience utility to ease the process of starting the application locally.
+- [Helm in `helm/`](./helm) -- Helm is used as a package manager to ease the installation in Kubernetes.
 - [Gitlab CI in `.gitlab-ci.yml`](./.gitlab-ci.yml) -- The pipeline
   configuration shows which checks are automatically run and how they are run.